iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.25.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="se.kry.android 2 reviews"/>
 </p>

+> Very unpleasant appointments.
+Doc just wants to get it done with as fast as possible.<br> :date: __2021-03-27 12:49:25__

 > App is streamlined and easy to use.
 Doctors whoever will literally just tell you to either take Paracetamol or Ibuprofen for everything or to go to a Health Clinic for anything, can't even renew prescription for basic ear drops in the middle of a pandemic because they think it's safer to crowd clinics for minor ear pain at a time like this than to give you anything other than anti inflammatories that crush your liver.
 Ends up not being more help than simply going to r/askadoctor or Quora.<br> :date: __2021-01-31 05:27:08__

 > The app itself is working fine.
 I spoke to two different doctors and got totaly different answers.
 The last one told me that I don't need to take any medicine.
 After controlling this with 1177 is this also wrong (antibiotics shall be used).<br> :date: __2021-01-16 12:02:59__